QuickSwap/quickswap-docs/versioned_docs/version-V2/concepts/01-protocol-overview/04-glossary.md

 ### Mid price

 The price between what users can buy and sell tokens at a given moment.
-In Uniswap this is the ratio of the two ERC20 token reserves.
+In Quickswap this is the ratio of the two ERC20 token reserves.

 ### Price impact